Contains the active ingredient (nevirapine)

 What Nevirapine Alphapharm is used for

-Nevirapine Alphapharm has not been shown to reduce the incidence or frequency of the illnesses caused by AIDS.
+Nevirapine Alphapharm has not been shown to reduce the likelihood that you will develop

 It is important for you to continue seeing your doctor regularly.